lq1909017169/undatasio/README.md

 ## Error Handling
 ------------

-All methods return a dictionary containing the server's response information.
+📚All methods return a dictionary containing the server's response information.
 Be sure to check the value of the 'code' field:

 - `code` of 200 indicates a successful request.
 - `code` other than 200 indicates a failed request, and you can view the `msg` field for detailed error information.